andrelmlins/parser-docker-variables/README.md

 $ curl -L https://raw.github.com/andrelmlins/parser-docker-variables/master/parser-docker-variables.sh -o ~/bin/parser-docker-variables && chmod +x ~/bin/parser-docker-variables
 ```

+with **Antigen**:

+Add `antigen bundle andrelmlins/parser-docker-variables` to your `.zshrc` with your other antigen commands

+With **Zgen**:

+Add `zgen load andrelmlins/parser-docker-variables` to your `.zshrc` with your other zgen commands

 ## Usage

+Basic use:

 ```bash
 $ parser-docker-variables [options] [pattern]
 ```

-with "pbcopy"
+with "pbcopy":

 ```bash
 $ parser-docker-variables | pbcopy
 ```

-with "echo file"
+with "echo file":

 ```bash
 echo $(parser-docker-variables) >> env.js